Dingpx/dingpx.github.io/_pages/about.md

 <h2 id='news'>News</h2>

-* **[July 31, 2024]** One paper “Cobra: Extending Mamba to Multi-Modal Large Language Model for Efficient Inference” got accepted for AAAI 2025.
+* **[Dec 10, 2024]** One paper “Cobra: Extending Mamba to Multi-Modal Large Language Model for Efficient Inference” got accepted for AAAI 2025.

 * **[July 31, 2024]** One paper “DHRNet: A Dual-path Hierarchical Relation Network for multi-person pose estimation” got accepted for KBS 2024.